Behaviour Analysis - Applied

 Work placement / study abroad

-Students will carry out a placement in the New England Centre for Children (NECC) and should be aware that the Ulster University cannot guarantee any student a placement position or the number of placements available.
+Those students interested in carrying out a placement in the New England Center for Children (NECC) should be aware that the Ulster University cannot guarantee any student a placement position or the number of placements available.
 These decisions are at the discretion of NECC.
 Please also note that Ulster University cannot guarantee any student a work visa for the US, thus any student applying for a visa should not give up employment or book flights until the visa application has been successful.

 Subjects taught